spackows/Code-generation-exploration/07_MURAL-API-better-docs/README.md

 ## Solution: Optimize API reference for scraping by LLMs
-In [experiment 06](https://github.com/spackows/Code-generation-exploration/blob/main/06_nodejs-app/README.md), a simple doc app was created to host rewritten API refernce information for two MURAL API endpoints: `widgets` and `sticky-note`.
+In [experiment 06](https://github.com/spackows/Code-generation-exploration/blob/main/06_nodejs-app/README.md), a simple doc app was created to host rewritten API reference information for two MURAL API endpoints: `widgets` and `sticky-note`.

 When Copilot is instructed to fetch the API reference from the experiment 06 doc app, Copilot was able to generate the correct code.

 Here's a video stepping through the experiment: https://youtu.be/iIhgR9R0q_E

 The following image shows a side-by-side comparison of content scraped from the MURAL API reference (on the left) vs. content scraped from a web page in the experiment 06 doc app (on the right.)
-The doc app is optimized for use by LLMs in AI-integrated programming evironments (eg. Copilot) and function-calling AI agents.
+The doc app is optimized for use by LLMs in AI-integrated programming environments (eg. Copilot) and function-calling AI agents.

 <img src="images/scraped-comparison.png" width="1000" alt="Side-by-side comparison of scraped content" />